Arnavion/fac-rs/factorio-mods-common/README.md

-Common types and functionality used by the other three crates.
+Common types and functionality used by the other crates.